 After undergoing this procedure, patients have reported that they regain the ability to eat and chew normally, and with a realistic-looking CEREC® one-visit crown, your confidence can be restored as well.
 Placing a dental implant can revitalize your overall oral health.
 Without a dental implant, the other teeth along the gum line begin to shift to fill the space left behind by the missing tooth.
 Not only do dental implants protect your oral health, they can help preserve your self-confidence by providing you with a great solution for a beautiful smile!

-Implant Bone Grafting/Sinus Lift
+Dental Implant Bone Grafting/Sinus Lift

 Patients who need upper teeth replaced may find that they’re in need of a sinus lift procedure.
 Your sinuses exist behind your cheeks and are essentially like empty rooms, with only a small area of bone separating them from the patient’s mouth.
 In order to create the space to place one or more implants, our team can lift the sinus membrane and place additional healthy tissue in the area.

 While single implants can be successfully restored with our metal-free CEREC® crowns, a wider area of missing teeth may require a more economical solution.
 In these cases, our doctors at Avanti Dentistry recommend an implant-retained bridge or denture for overall coverage that’s sturdy and lifelike.
 These prosthetics resemble the traditional restorations most patients are familiar with, but they have one significant difference – they’re designed to attach over a number of placed implants for more permanence and improved function.
-Implant-retained bridges are used to replace a small number of consecutive teeth along a single arch, while implant-retained dentures are more extensive and can be either fixed or removable in nature, depending on the patient’s level of oral health and personal preference.

 All-on-4 Implant Dentures